Monday 1 July 1940

 Stab/KG 40 forms at Bordeaux-Merignac to operate Fw 200 4-engine bombers.

-Formation of night-fighting units continues at Deelen-Arnhem and Monchen-Gladbach airfields.
+The formation of night-fighting units continues at Deelen-Arnhem and Munchen-Gladbach airfields.

 |German marching band troops marching into the Channel Islands.|

 Battle of the Atlantic: Several U-boats have congregated in the same general area about 300 miles west of France.
 They spot the same convoy and achieve numerous victories today.
 However, it turns into a bad day for the U-boats as two of them go under.

 U-30 (Kapitänleutnant Fritz-Julius Lemp) sinks 5,218 ton British MV Beignon at 04:00.
 There are six deaths and 111 survivors in total; the Beignon had rescued some of the crew from the sunk Avelona Star, and 3 of them are killed and 81 survive this second sinking.